 I believe this quote from Dr. Anita Sands, thought leader and Servicenow board member, sums it up nicely, “A mistake many enterprises continue to make about digital transformation is thinking it’s mostly about deploying the latest technologies.
 Yes, that’s a part of it, but it’s also about radical and fundamental changes to every business and operating model.”

-- A clear understanding of the desired business outcomes
+- Understand and communicate the desired business outcomes

-- The development of agile processes to support the change
+- Develop agile business processes to support the transformation

-- Well defined requirements to drive superior customer experiences
+- Capture user stories and technical requirements to drive superior customer experiences